dabrahams/WhitherSequence/README.md

 `Collection` methods whose existence there was driven by trying to provide maximum functionality for `Sequence`, but this one, at least, should be reconsidered.

+## Acknowledgements

+Special thanks to Nate Cook for his initial implementation of `SequenceIndex` and to @bjhomer for his idea of collapsing `Sequence` and `Collection`.